european-lisp-symposium/els-web/README.md

 You can compile the edition data using `compile-edition`.
 When you add or remove an edition, you should also compile all the other ones as well, in order to ensure the cross-links are still valid.
 You can do so with `compile-all-editions`.

 The resulting static files will be placed in the `output` directory, automatically overwriting previous files.
 In order to publish the site, you simply need to copy the entire `output` directory, or make it visible through a webserver somehow.

+## Deploying on a Server
+In order to deploy ELS-web on a server, you will need a PHP5 capable server.
+I'm well aware that using PHP sounds like heresy for a Lisp project, but many servers don't offer direct root access to run a Lisp instance.

+Either way, in order to deploy it, you will need the full ELS-web repository, including a filled out `secrets.lisp` file.
+The server-side registration script will access this file to retrieve some options.
+While the root of the project does need to be accessible to PHP, it should naturally not be accessible to the web.
+The document root that your web server should serve is the `output` directory.